 Day 1 – Riga

 As with Lithuania‘s capital Vilnius and Estonia‘s capital Tallinn, we recommend starting your first day in Riga with a free walking tour around the Old Town.
 The tour starts at 1000h in front of St Peter’s Church and takes just under 2 hours.
-After the tour, head to Riga’s Cathedral to join the (almost) daily organ concert at 1200h.

 For lunch, head to Salve in the Old Town, to one of the Lido Bistro outlets or Riga’s Central Market in the old Zeppelin hangars opposite the bus station where you arrived.
 That market alone would be a reason for us to move to Riga.